Chart Color Schemes

 Educational attainment in Stafford Heights aligns closely with national averages, showing typical qualification patterns and performance metrics

-Stafford Heights has a notable educational profile with 33.4% of residents aged 15+ holding university qualifications, surpassing Queensland's average of 25.7%.
-Bachelor degrees are most prevalent at 23.4%, followed by postgraduate qualifications (6.5%) and graduate diplomas (3.5%).
-Vocational credentials are also prominent, with 31.1% of residents aged 15+ holding such qualifications - advanced diplomas at 10.8% and certificates at 20.3%.
+The area's educational profile is notable regionally, with university qualification rates at 33.4% of residents aged 15+, surpassing Queensland's average of 25.7%.
+Bachelor degrees are the most prevalent at 23.4%, followed by postgraduate qualifications at 6.5% and graduate diplomas at 3.5%.
+Vocational credentials are also prominent, with 31.1% of residents aged 15+ holding such qualifications – advanced diplomas at 10.8% and certificates at 20.3%.

 Frequently Asked Questions - Education